-Chorioactis is an extremely rare fungus that grows exclusively in 3 counties in northern Texas, and in a small area in southern Japan.
+Chorioactis is an extremely rare fungus that grows exclusively in 3 counties in northern Texas, Oklahoma, and in a small area in southern Japan.
 This fungus goes by many names, including Devil’s Cigar, Texas star, and Kironomitaki.

 This fungus has a very interesting structure.
 It belongs to the earth star family, meaning that it is a spherical shape with sharp leaflets protruding out from under it.
 These leaflets eventually turn into cylindrical black spore pods which release microscopic spores into the soil and air.

 FUNGAL FUN FACT:

 The devil’s cigar makes a loud hissing noise when it releases its spores.
 There is a legend among old Texan mushroom hunters that if you hear the legendary but extremely rare hiss of a devil’s cigar, you will forever have good luck for the rest of your days.
 While the fungus is hissing and releasing its spores, it also lets out a cloud of smoke, which is also a rare occurrence in fungi.
 The Japanese, Texan, and Oklahoma Devil's cigar are all variants of each that separated roughly 19 million years ago, hence why they grow in similar environments but are not near each other.